basilstotz/ltsp-grub/README.md

 This is work in progress.
 Do not use it in production environment!

-The basic idea if from http://github.com/opinsys/ltsp-laptop.git .
+The basic idea is from http://github.com/opinsys/ltsp-laptop.git.

 # Features